-The carrying amounts of the Company's financial instruments, including cash equivalents, short-term investments, trade receivables, accounts payable and accrued liabilities, approximate their fair values due to their short-term maturities.
-The estimated fair value of the Company's long-term borrowings is determined by using available market information for those securities or similar financial instruments (see Note 3).
+The carrying amounts of the Company's financial instruments, including cash equivalents, trade receivables, accounts payable and accrued liabilities, approximate their fair values due to their short-term maturities.
+The estimated fair value of the Company's long-term borrowings and other long-term interest bearing liabilities is determined by using available market information for those securities or similar financial instruments (see Note 3).